11 Jan Inside the Camellia Belt: A Visit to Airlie Gardens in Wilmington, North Carolina

 We were there to observe camellia buds and blossoms lighting up these evergreen shrubs and small trees between their dark glossy leaves.
 Considering at one time there were over 5,000 camellia plants in these gardens, we came to the right place.
 We instantly fell in love with camellias as a genus and Airlie Gardens as a whole — especially for a garden on the brink of winter.
 We even brushed against blooming ‘Encore’ azaleas and then found ourselves convening between luscious ferns during our three-hour tour.

 Wilmington, a coastal town in North Carolina (USDA Zone 8a), is in the middle of the Camellia Belt, which follows North America’s wet southeast hip along Zones 7-9 — where climates are closest to the plant’s native habitat in eastern Asia.
 Of 300+ species of camellias, the most common are Camellia sasanqua and Camellia japonica.
 The former bloom fall into winter, and the latter bloom winter into spring.
 The good news if you are not in the belt: There are thousands of hybrids, some of which are hardy all the way to Zone 6.
 Camellias need consistent watering, and should be planted in well-drained acidic soil to thrive.
 The best part about camellia care, in our opinion, is that they don’t like direct sunlight, so they’ll do well in areas of bright shade in your garden.
-Most camellias bloom late fall through early spring, to add color to your yard’s duller days.
+When do camellias bloom?
+Most camellias flower late fall through early spring, to add color to your yard’s duller days.

 Original property owners Sarah and Pembroke Jones started the collection of camellias and azaleas at the turn of the 20th century.
 Sarah Jones and a full staff of gardeners passionately continued to build and transform the gardens up until her death at age 84 in 1943.
 She threw lavish private garden parties, eventually offering public tours as early as 1931.